IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 **Figure 2:3.Y3.4-1: Interaction Diagram**

-#### 2:3.Y3.4.1 Request Multimedia DiagnosticReports Message
+#### 2:3.Y3.4.1 Find Multimedia DiagnosticReports Message

-The Requester uses the search method parameterized query to obtain DiagnosticReport Resources from the Responder.
+The Requester provides a matching filter in a request for matching DiagnosticReport that are available on the Responder.

 The Responder shall support handling such messages from more than one Requester.
 The Requester shall support sending such messages to more than one Responder.